-Refractive errors can be corrected with glass or plastic lenses mounted in a frame (eyeglasses) or with a small lens made of plastic floating on the cornea (contact lens).
+Refractive errors can be corrected with glass or plastic lenses mounted in a frame (eyeglasses) or with a small lens made of plastic floating or resting on the cornea (contact lens).
 Good vision correction is possible with both eyeglasses and contact lenses.
 For most people, the choice is a matter of appearance, convenience, cost, risk, and comfort.

 Both glass and plastic lenses can be tinted or treated with a chemical that darkens them automatically when exposed to light.
 Lenses can also be coated to reduce the amount of potentially damaging ultraviolet light that reaches the eye.

 Neither rigid nor soft contact lenses offer the eyes the protection against a blunt or sharp injury that eyeglasses do.

 Rigid contact lenses, which are usually gas-permeable, are thin disks made of hard plastic.
 They are smaller than soft contact lenses and cover only part of the cornea.
 Oxygen, which the cornea needs to function properly, did not pass easily through the plastic of the older style hard contact lenses.
 Modern gas-permeable contact lenses (GPCLs), which are made of plastics such as newer fluorosilicone acrylate compounds, permit more oxygen to reach the cornea.
 Rigid contact lenses can be used to correct nearsightedness, farsightedness, and irregularities in the cornea (astigmatism and keratoconus).